From the President

 This MLK Day, Dr. Carter is talking about a different way to take action.
 Just listen.

-Read a transcript of Doane College President Jacque Carter's speech, entitled "Seeking the Better Angels of our Nature," from the Crete campus's 2015-16 Convocation ceremonies Aug.
+Read a transcript of Doane University President Jacque Carter's speech, entitled "Seeking the Better Angels of our Nature," from the Crete campus's 2015-16 Convocation ceremonies Aug.
 27 in Heckman Auditorium.

 Earth Day provides all of us—students, faculty and staff—with an opportunity to do our part to keep our planet healthy.

-As the Martin Luther King Jr. holiday draws near, it brings with it a time for reflection at Doane College.
+As the Martin Luther King Jr. holiday draws near, it brings with it a time for reflection at Doane University.
 There is still much to be accomplished.

 A recent Gallup-Purdue Index Report shows the effect of dynamic faculty connecting with students personally in college classrooms.
 The payoff for students is greater engagement in their careers after college.